Simon Property FFO rises, tops expectations

 The company's forecasts tend to be conservative, and Simon often raises them each quarter.
 Analysts expect $7.76 per share for the year, according to Thomson Reuters I/B/E/S.

-Indianapolis-based Simon raised its quarterly dividend 5 cents to $1.10 per share.
+Simon, based in Indianapolis, raised its quarterly dividend by 5 cents, to $1.10 per share.

 In the third quarter, sales, rent and occupancy all increased.
 Sales at Simon's tenants' stores at U.S. core portfolio malls and outlet centers rose 9.3 percent to $562 per square foot on a trailing 12-month basis.
 Stronger sales attract tenants and eventually lead to higher rents.
 Also, landlords take a share of tenants' sales.

-Late Wednesday, Taubman said sales at its luxury malls rose 10.7 percent to $681 per square foot.
+Late Wednesday, Taubman Centers Inc (TCO.N) said sales at its luxury malls rose 10.7 percent to $681 per square foot.

 Early in the fourth quarter, Simon sold its stakes in Capital Shopping Centers Group Plc CSCG.L and Capital & Counties Properties Plc CAPCU.UL, netting about $327 million.